canada-ca-terraform-modules/terraform-azurerm-sql-server-cluster/readme.md

 Get-AzureRmVMImageSku -Location "canadacentral"-Publisher "MicrosoftSQLServer" -Offer "SQL2016SP2-WS2016" | Select Skus
 ```

+It is recommended to use prenium storage only.

+## Uninstall

+Uninstalling just the SQL does not remove all the AD objects.
+They must be done manually.

 ## Future Enhancements

 - Option for moving the cluster to an Azure Blob